-- 1 The TNC positions the touch probe at rapid traverse (value from FMAX column) following the positioning logic (See "Executing touch probe cycles", page 392) to the starting point 1.
-The TNC offsets the touch probe by the safety clearance in the direction opposite to the defined traverse direction. - 2 Then the touch probe moves to the entered measuring height and runs the first probing process at the probing feed rate (column F). - 3 Then the touch probe moves to the next starting position 2 and probes the second position. - 4 The TNC returns the touch probe to the clearance height and performs the basic rotation.
+- Following the positioning logic, the TNC positions the touch probe at rapid traverse (value from FMAX column) (see "Executing touch probe cycles", page 410) to the programmed touch point 1.
+The TNC offsets the touch probe by the safety clearance in the direction opposite to the defined traverse direction. - 2 Then the touch probe moves to the entered measuring height and runs the first probing process at the probing feed rate (column $\mathbf{F}$ ). - 3 Then the touch probe moves to the next starting position 2 and probes the second position. - 4 The TNC returns the touch probe to the clearance height and performs the basic rotation.